-Critical results of tests and diagnostic procedures fall significantly outside the normal range and may indicate a life-threatening situation.
+Critical results of tests and diagnostic procedures fall significantly outside the normal range and may indicate a lifethreatening situation.
 The objective is to provide the responsible licensed caregiver these results within an established time frame so that the patient can be promptly treated.

-• Develop written procedures for managing the critical results of tests and di procedures that address the following: The definition of critical results of tests and diagnostic procedures By whom and to whom critical results of tests and diagnostic procedures The acceptable length of time between the availability and reporting of cr tests and diagnostic procedures are reported 2 2.
-Implement the procedures for managing the critical results of tests and dia procedures. agnostic R A (3.
-Evaluate the timeliness of reporting the critical results of tests and diagnost tic procedures.
+- 1. Develop written procedures for managing the critical results of tests and diagnostic procedures that address the following: - The definition of critical results of tests and diagnostic procedures - By whom and to whom critical results of tests and diagnostic procedures are reported

+- 2. Implement the procedures for managing the critical results of tests and diagnostic procedures. - 3.
+Evaluate the timeliness of reporting the critical results of tests and diagnostic procedures.